Chapter 13: The Lie of Dormancy

 Tessa pulled the eastern district development permits from the annex cabinet and spread them on the drafting table nearest the window.

-The geological authority signatures were what she needed.
 The original survey — the ’08 assessment that had declared the eastern vents permanently dormant — bore three names.
 She copied them into the margin of her journal, writing small, the pen controlled despite the ache in her fingertips.
 Three names.
 Three teams.
 Eighteen months of monitoring data, according to Nessa.
-Peer-reviewed and accepted.

-Someone had sealed the galleries before the survey, removing the possibility of subsurface readings.
+Someone had sealed the galleries before the survey.
 Someone had framed the question so the answer could only be one thing.
-Three teams, eighteen months, peer review — and none of it mattered because the variable that explained everything was hidden three hundred feet below the assessment boundary.

-Tessa closed the permit file and slid it back into the cabinet.
-Her hands trembled — not from depletion, not from fatigue, but from fury.
+Tessa closed the permit file.
 The geological survey was a masterwork of managed ignorance — a lie told to honest people, structured so that their honesty would confirm it.

 The Foundry was waiting.
 Tomorrow.
 Elias would know the way.